PhD student: Precision spectroscopy of ultracold atoms and molecules and application to fundamental physics

 Experimental quantum optics studies related to two transportable optical atomic clocks and to an ion trap for molecular spectroscopy.
 The Ph.D. student shall in particular develop, characterize and integrate novel laser systems emitting in the mid-infrared and in the visible.
 The lasers will be used for the cooling of atoms and high-resolution spectroscopy of atoms and molecules.

-Our group is involved in international collaborations around the development of two transportable optical lattice clocks (based on strontium and ytterbium neutral atoms) and also contributes to measurement campaigns in different laboratories, with the goal of demonstrating robust technology and high accuracy, for future geodesy and satellite experiments.
-We are part of a consortium that performs the basic developments for an optical clock mission on the ISS, with Prof. Schiller as coordinator.
+Our group is involved in international collaborations around the development of two transportable optical lattice clocks (based on strontium and ytterbium neutral atoms) and also aims to contribute to measurement campaigns in different laboratories, with the goal of demonstrating robust technology and high accuracy, for future geodesy and satellite experiments.
+We are also part of a consortium that performs the basic developments for an optical clock mission on the ISS, with Prof. Schiller as coordinator.

 The two transportable clocks are in advanced stages of development.
-One of the clocks has already been transported to the Italian metrology laboratory, the other will soon be transported to the German metrology laboratory.
+One of the clocks is currently operating in the Italian metrology laboratory (INRIM), the other in the German metrology laboratory (PTB).
 See www.soc2.eu and www.exphy.uni-duesseldorf.de for publications and further information.

-In the course of the work, the research will develop his/her skills in vacuum, cryogenics, optics, laser, electronics, spectroscopy, and data analysis.
+In the course of the work, the Ph.D. student will develop his/her skills in lasers (diode lasers and femtosecond frequency comb), electronics, spectroscopy, data analysis and modelling.

 Nr of positions available : 1

 Early stage researcher or 0-4 yrs (Post graduate)

 |Degree||Master Degree or equivalent|

 |Sub Research Field||Optics|